-11 Ways You Can Start Prioritizing Your Mental Health, Because Why Not Start Today?
+11 Ways To Start Prioritizing Your Mental Health

 When we work on improving our wellbeing, we often focus on cleaning up our eating habits or getting into shape.
 However, improving how we think or feel is just as important as working on our bodies, so it's important to start thinking about the different ways we can prioritize our mental health.
 Carving out time in our day to pick up on habits that can reduce stress and boost our self-esteem can have a major impact, affecting more than just our happiness levels — although a better mood and attitude should be incentive enough.

 "Women tend to overlook caring for their mental health, because they are busy with their full, stretched-to-the-max lives," says Jessica Wade, MA, LPCC over email. "...Life gets so full and women get so busy taking care of it all that their own needs somehow come in last place."